xingrunzhi/codestar-poc/README.md

 * tests/ - this directory contains unit tests for your application
 * template-configuration.json - this file contains the project ARN with placeholders used for tagging resources with the project ID

+I have removed the boundary of the iam role

 What Do I Do Next?
 ------------------